 10 People Skills that are Guilty of Desertion

-“The most important skills I had to learn to be successful were people skills.”
+“People skills are the most important skills I had to learn to be successful.”
 Declared flamboyant businessman Richard Branson.
 Dr. Daniel Goleman calls these skills our Emotional Intelligence.
 This involves personal and social competence.
 Unfortunately, it seems people skills are guilty of desertion when you consider the high levels of management failure, employee discontent and poor customer service.
 This is catastrophic for any company or leader.

 Why are People Skills so Important?

 With the technological revolution we all are experiencing, there is less emphasis on social skills and team-building.
-Employees today are bombarded with social media, chat boxes, and apps of all kinds (for employee recognition, communication and engagement).
+Employees today are bombarded with social media, chat boxes, and apps of all kinds of uses.
 Most Human Resource procedures are connected to online tools.
-In summary, technology has decreased the quality and quantity of face to face communication for people at work..
-Of course this is true for friends and family networks, too.
+In summary, technology has decreased the quality and quantity of face-to-face communication for people at work.
+Of course, this is true for friends and family networks, too.
 This is particularly noticeable for the millennial and Z generations.

 The Problem Improving People Skills

 Companies spend 10X or more money on technology than on the overall training of their employees.
-This disparity is even greater when you consider that technical skills training consumers 31% of training budgets.
-While investment in both areas are up, this stat reinforces where executives put their priority.
+This disparity is even greater because technical skills training consumers 31% of training budgets.
+While investment in both areas is up, this stat reinforces where executives put their priority.
 Consequently, employees who regularly pay for or initiate their own skill development are the chosen ones.
 Their skills improve while others stagnate.
 Many become the leaders of tomorrow.
 Over time they tend to fast track to bigger jobs and higher pay.

 - Integrity: Leadership distrust abounds.
-As a result, employee dissatisfaction and loyalty is taking a dive.
-Yet, honesty in the workplace, bucks that trend by significantly contributing to a happier and more productive work climate.
+As a result, employee dissatisfaction and loyalty are taking a dive.
+Yet, honesty in the workplace is an anomaly.
+It bucks that trend by significantly contributing to a happier and more productive work climate.

 - Communication: Jeff Weiner, CEO of LinkedIn says, “Communications is the No. 1 skills gap across those major cities in the United States.”
 This should come to no surprise.
-The #1 issue on employee engagement surveys tends to be the lack of communication from management or across an organization.
+The #1 issue on employee engagement surveys tends to be the lack of communication.

 - Teamwork: About two-thirds of teams fail.
 Thus, if you know how to work well with people you can make a real difference in a company.
 Maybe even catapult your career.

-- Conflict resolution: Conflict isn’t necessarily bad.
-Managers and employees have be adept at handling it in a fast paced world.
+- Conflict resolution: Conflict is not necessarily bad.
+Managers and employees are not adept at handling it in a fast-paced world.
 Bad news can go viral in a heartbeat.
 How we handle difficult situations, and people often determines the depth of our career success.
-The best leaders emphasize divergent views, control their emotions and maintain the self-esteem of others.
-This build trust.
+The best leaders build trust by emphasizing divergent views, controlling their emotions and maintaining the self-esteem of others.

 - Change: This involves the speed of constructively adapting and being flexible.
-This is especially crucial in a condensed globe that daily involves changing priorities, ambiguous standards, diverse workplaces and disruptive marketplaces.
+This is especially crucial in a condensed globe that daily involves disruptive workplaces.

-- Influence: By definition this is a person’s capacity to effect how others behave, think, feel and act.
+- Influence: By definition this means a person’s capacity to effect how others behave, think, feel, and act.
 Positive influence tends to change the world for the better.